 Working as a team and getting your needs met is important for you both in maintaining a healthy relationship for the present and for the future.
 When we build resentment, it never leads to a good outcome.
 Over functioning in the relationship reinforces dependency and enabling only disables.
 Examine the reason you are doing it all.
 Many have said, “it’s easier and faster and I avoid conflict”.
 This may be true, however, you are teaching your partner that this arrangement is good for you and it only perpetuates the problem.

-At The Hellenic Therapy Center, 567 Park Avenue, Scotch Plains, New Jersey we have a team of licensed professionals available day, evening and weekend hours.
+At The Hellenic Therapy Center, 567 Park Avenue, Scotch Plains, New Jersey we are offering Facetime, Zoom and phone sessions.
 Visit us at www.hellenictherapy.com , FaceBook or call us at 908-322-0112.